 Several cinemas in the United Kingdom are already addressing their environmental impact, whether it’s upping recycling efforts or appointing a “green ambassador.”
 One issue that arises in this area however, is the amount of time and effort it takes to research green options.
 Not only is this research time consuming but alternatives have to be priced realistically and not cost the earth – no pun intended.
 This is why anyone who has already put in the man hours and amassed a wealth of information on the subject is worth their weight in (green) gold.

 A recent development pushed by Slijpen and her staff is simple yet effective; use of local tap water.
-Instead of producing hundreds of single-use plastic bottles for patrons, The Depot has stopped stocking them entirely.
+Instead of producing hundreds of single-use plastic bottles for patrons, Depot has never stocked them and has simply challenged the misconception that tap water ‘isn’t good enough’.
 They now have a table in the foyer fully dedicated to glass bottles of tap water and stacks of glasses, the former of which, as Slijpen explains, is highly sanitised and perfectly drinkable.
 As a team, there were some nerves prior to introducing this approach in case of complaints – but customers have taken to it very well, especially if a short explanation is given (where necessary).

 Two Out of Three Ain’t Bad